National Premier Soccer League

 The National Premier Soccer League (NPSL) is an American men's soccer league.
-The NPSL is a semi-professional league, comprising some teams that have paid players and some that are entirely amateur.
 The league is officially affiliated to the United States Adult Soccer Association (USASA) and has automatic qualification for the U.S. Open Cup.
 It is the successor of the Men's Premier Soccer League, a regional league originally based in the Western United States, which has now expanded nationwide to encompass teams from 29 states.
 The league's motto is "A National League with a Regional Focus".

 Competition format

 The National Premier Soccer League is divided into four separate regions (Northeast, South, Midwest, and West).
 Each region is divided into conferences with a varying number of teams per conference.
 The regular season runs from May to July with the exception of the West Region that has historically started in late March or early April.

 The NPSL currently has automatic berths in the U.S. Open Cup where they gain eligibility towards the CONCACAF Champions League.